shrn-kira/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Readme file for the functions nested loops folder
+This the readme file for the 0x02-functions_nested_loops directory